mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

 Unit Test Runner:
 =================

-For the unit tests, the behavior of a Connection is irrelevant beyond the need to asserting ``connection.id`` and ``connection.generation``.
+For the unit tests, the behavior of a Connection is irrelevant beyond the need to asserting ``connection.id``.
 Drivers MAY use a mock connection class for testing the pool behavior in unit tests

 For each YAML file with ``style: unit``:

-- Create ``numberOfPools`` connection pools (defaults to 1)
+- Create a Pool ``pool``, subscribe and capture any Connection Monitoring events emitted in order.

   - If ``poolOptions`` is specified, use those options to initialize both pools
-  - ``enableConnectionMonitoring`` MUST be set to true, and any connection events MUST be captured.
-  - The returned pool must have an ``id`` properly set as if created by a server.
-For each test, the pool ``id`` should start at 1, and monotonically increase.
   - The returned pool must have an ``address`` set as a string value.

 - Execute each ``operation`` in ``operations``

   - If a ``thread`` is specified, execute in that corresponding thread.
 Otherwise, execute in the main thread.
-  - If an ``object`` is specified, execute the operation against the specified pool.
-Otherwise, execute against ``pool1``

 - Wait for the main thread to finish executing all of its operations
 - If ``error`` is presented